Yatheesh-Nagella/Publicity-Task-WebApp/readme.md

 - User registration and authentication
 - Todo creation and management
 - Task prioritization and categorization
-- Due date tracking
+- Due date tracking -- UPCOMING
-- Collaboration and sharing with other users
+- Collaboration and sharing with other users -- UPCOMING
-- Real-time updates and notifications
+- Real-time updates and notifications -- UPCOMING

 ## Getting Started